"A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.”

 Kathy also began coming to rehearsals to get a feel for the music, and occasionally offered an outsider’s non-musicians’ view of what she heard and saw.
 Was this a good thing, you ask?
 You betcha boots it was, Hoss.
 Sort of the antithesis of the dreaded “Yoko Ono Syndrome” which - in some peoples minds, at least - finally felled the famous “Fab Four.”

 Kathy was not – at least at this point – any band member’s girlfriend or anything like that.
-Though I know some of us wanted to drill her.
+Though I think some of us wanted to drill her.
 But, since crappin' too close to the dinner table was not only a saying, but also a really damn good rule of thumb, we all kept it nice and friendly.
 But nothing romantic.

 “Time you enjoy wasting, was not wasted.”